-A: No. Employees will continue to receive the automated Wage Theft Notification through GWeb to inform them of changes to their base compensation.
-Employees will receive a separate communication for bonuses, if applicable.
+A: Employees will receive a letter distributed from the banner system, in addition to the automated Wage Theft Notification through GWeb to inform them of changes to their base compensation.
+Employees will receive a separate communication for over the max merit bonuses, if applicable.